midzer/beerbase/content/breweries/penn-brewery/penn-marzen.md

 srm: 0
 upc: 0
 ---
-A spring fest beer that is amber in color, Penn MÃ¤rzen has full flavor and body.
+A spring fest beer that is amber in color, Penn Märzen has full flavor and body.
 Highly rated by the National Beverage Tasting Institure.